 such as aiming a laser or spot light, emitting a directed sound,

 mechanically moving an object or extending and operating a probe or robotic arm.

-In this illustration, as shown in Red, is the placement of two rotary sensor rings shown on a mobile robot.
+In this illustration, as displayed in Red, is the placement of two rotary sensor rings shown on a mobile robot.

-brand sensor platform reduces the total sensor cost and expands the sensing ability with
+The CYCOGS® brand sensor platform reduces the total sensor cost and expands the sensing ability

 a large internal diameter to provide the chassis with maximum interior volume for the supporting structure as well as provides for

 the traversal past the sensor platform of wires, mechanisms and equipment.